Aliases for TUBG1 Gene

 This gene encodes a member of the tubulin superfamily.
 The encoded protein localizes to the centrosome where it binds to microtubules as part of a complex referred to as the gamma-tubulin ring complex.
 The protein mediates microtubule nucleation and is required for microtubule formation and progression of the cell cycle.
 A pseudogene of this gene is found on chromosome 7. [provided by RefSeq, Jan 2009]

 GeneCards Summary for TUBG1 Gene

 TUBG1 (Tubulin Gamma 1) is a Protein Coding gene.
-Diseases associated with TUBG1 include Cortical Dysplasia, Complex, With Other Brain Malformations 4 and Pachygyria.
-Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
+Diseases associated with TUBG1 include Cortical Dysplasia, Complex, With Other Brain Malformations 4 and Band Heterotopia.
+Among its related pathways are ERK Signaling and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
 An important paralog of this gene is TUBG2.

 Tubulin is the major constituent of microtubules.
 The gamma chain is found at microtubule organizing centers (MTOC) such as the spindle poles or the centrosome.
 Pericentriolar matrix component that regulates alpha/beta chain minus-end nucleation, centrosome duplication and spindle formation.

 Microtubules are cylindrical tubes of 20-25 nm in diameter.
 They are composed of protofilaments which are in turn composed of alpha- and beta-tubulin polymers.
 Each microtubule is polarized; at one end alpha-subunits are exposed (-) and at the other, beta-subunits are exposed (+).